Elevation: 8,372 ft

 2018 Update by Livingston Douglas

-Connor Ridge is a West-to-East mountain that extends from the Pomerelle Ski Area all the way eastward to ID-77.
+Connor Ridge is a west-to-east mountain that extends from the Pomerelle Ski Area all the way eastward to ID-77.
 The summit ridge has three distinct high points (Point 8327, Point 8311, and Point 8268) and two benchmarks (BM 8228 and BM 8268).
 The west summit is the true summit.
 The summit ridge is a gentle, open affair and presents no problems, though it is a LONG ridge.
-Black–tailed deer live on its western slopes near Connor Flat.
-The easiest ascent route is via an old jeep road that ascends from Connor Flat and crosses the West Face about 50 vertical feet below the summit.
+Black–tailed deer live on its west slopes near Connor Flat.
+The easiest ascent route is via an old jeep road that ascends from Connor Flat and crosses the west face about 50 vertical feet below the summit.

 West Spur/Northwest Ridge, Class 2

-The northeast corner of the ski area parking lot sits at the toe of the West Spur of the Northwest Ridge of Connor Ridge.
-From the parking lot, scramble E up a steep slope of desert scrub, initially following a footpath below the powerlines.
-Leave the powerlines and continue weaving your way up through the scrub (sometimes thick, sometimes short and easy), staying L/N of the thickest scrub.
-Angle L/NE as you work your way up the slope/ridge.
-You will cross a jeep road twice en route to the Northwest Ridge.
+The northeast corner of the ski area parking lot sits at the toe of the west spur of the northwest ridge of Connor Ridge.
+From the parking lot, scramble east up a steep slope of desert scrub, initially following a footpath below the powerlines.
+Leave the powerlines and continue weaving your way up through the scrub (sometimes thick, sometimes short and easy), staying left/north of the thickest scrub.
+Angle left/northeast as you work your way up the slope/ridge.
+You will cross a jeep road twice en route to the northwest ridge.

-Once on the rounded Northwest Ridge, scramble SE through easy, short scrub to the uninspiring summit of Connor Ridge.
+Once on the rounded northwest ridge, scramble southeast through easy, short scrub to the uninspiring summit of Connor Ridge.
 The summit is a gentle hump with a few large ground boulders scattered amongst the short scrub.
 It isn’t clear which ground boulder is highest and there was nothing up here from previous ascents.
 I built a small cairn on what appeared to be the highest boulder with the few loose rocks that I could find.

-This route is part of a ridge traverse from Connor Ridge to Peak 8762/Pomerelle Peak.
-From the summit, descend due W directly at Connor Flat, a 7,850-foot saddle at the base of the Northeast Ridge of Pomerelle Peak.
-Aim for a point on the wide saddle that puts you in position to make your way up through the narrowest strip of the forested lower section of the Northeast Ridge, avoiding the thick aspens that clog the saddle area.
+This route is part of a ridge traverse from Connor Ridge to Pomerelle Peak.
+From the summit, descend due west directly at Connor Flat, a 7,850-foot saddle at the base of the northeast ridge of Pomerelle Peak.
+Aim for a point on the wide saddle that puts you in position to make your way up through the narrowest strip of the forested lower section of the northeast ridge, avoiding the thick aspens that clog the saddle area.